-Jeremy Holland is an American expat from California who is now living in the Netherlands.
+Jeremy is an American expat from California who is now living in the Netherlands.
 Having previously lived in Barcelona with his Spanish wife and their daughter, they now call Oudorp their home.
 Jeremy is the author of a series of short stories, and his most recent publication, From Barcelona: Stories Behind the City, is soon to be released.

-Read more about expat life in the Netherlands in our Expat Arrivals country guide to the Netherlands or read more expat experiences in the Netherlands.
+Read more about expat life in the Netherlands in our Expat Arrivals country guide to the Netherlands, or read more expat experiences in the Netherlands.

 About Jeremy